blendin/writeups/2016/tinypad/readme.md

 }
 ```

-When a note is deleted
+When a note is deleted, the size index is check to make sure a note exists, the note is freed and the size is zeroed out, **but the addr is not zeroed out**.
 ```c
 //delete note
 notes = &tinypad[256];